Rami-Sabbagh/rami-sabbagh.github.io/content/en/posts/2017-10-26-LIKO-12-Doodle-1-Powder.md

 I'll use a useful function provided by DiskOS named `whereInGrid(mx,my,grid)`

-The grid definition: `{Grid Top-Left X, Grid Top-Left Y, Grid Width in Pixels, Grid Height in Pixels, The number of the columns, The number of rows}`
+> (The grid definition: `{Grid Top-Left X, Grid Top-Left Y, Grid Width in Pixels, Grid Height in Pixels, The number of the columns, The number of rows}`)
-{: .notice_info}

 That grid function will take a mouse position, and return the position of the cell that the mouse is hovering over in cells.